Okelm/okelm.github.io/content/blog/ramda/index.md

 )
 ```

-It differs very much from vanilia JS implementations.
-Where is even a fat arrow?
-Where is a parameter?
-Well, it's created by R.pipe behind the scene.
-The function takes implicitly whatever you provide it with and pass along to the first function.
-It executes from left to right (or top-down in here), starting by accessing movies property and defaulting to empty array if needed, and then mapping to what we need.
+It differs very much from the Vanilla JS implementations.
+No fat arrow?
+No parameter?
+Well, it's created by R.pipe behind the scenes.
+The function takes whatever you provide it with and implicitly passes it along to the first function.
+It executes from left to right (or top-down here): it first accesses the ‘movies’ property and defaults to an empty array if needed, and then maps to what we need.

-One thing can be notice there at this point - Ramda allows to easily compose functions.
+One thing can be noticed at this point - Ramda allows for the easy composition of functions.

 ### Conditionals

 You simply want to map one string to another, depending on what the string is.
-It might be that there are a business need to rename types of an entity, and there's no way that the change would be done on the backend side:
+It might be that there is a business need to rename types of an entity, and there's no way that the change would be done on the backend:

 Implementation with if statements: